ieb/EngineManagement/README.md

 	https://github.com/ttlappalainen/CAN_BUS_Shield.git

 however there are some patches required, see src/*.patch. src/CAN_BUS_Shield.patch.
-The SPI clk was heavilly distorted at 8MHz with a Pro Mini so I dropped the SPI to 1MHz to get a clean clk square wave.
+The SPI clk was heavily distorted at 8MHz with a Pro Mini so I dropped the SPI to 1MHz to get a clean clk square wave.

-src/NMEA2000-library.patch The memory savings (see NMEA2000_CompilerDefns.h) which are required to run on a 382p dont complie without this patch.
+src/NMEA2000-library.patch The memory savings (see NMEA2000_CompilerDefns.h) which are required to run on a 382p dont compile without this patch.
 Additionally there I needed feedback on serial of failed packets without enabling all packet output.

 Both patches must be applied if pulling fresh dependencies.